 - a.
-Priscilla was hospitable. - b.
-To Paul: Despite the fact that they were themselves refugees in Corinth, they gave shelter to Paul during his first missionary journey.
+Priscilla was hospitable. - To Paul: Despite the fact that they were themselves refugees in Corinth, they gave shelter to Paul during his first missionary journey. - To the Church: When they traveled with Paul to Ephesus, they opened their house to be used as a Christian place of worship and discipling believers.

-- c.
-To the Church: When they traveled with Paul to Ephesus, they opened their house to be used as a Christian place of worship and discipling believers. - d.
-To Apollos: They were hospitable to Apollos when they felt the urgency of instructing him more correctly in the way of God (Acts 18:26). - e.
+- To Apollos: They were hospitable to Apollos when they felt the urgency of instructing him more correctly in the way of God. - b.
 Hospitality is an important part of Christian charity (Rom.
-12:13). - f.
+12:13). - c.
 Hospitality is more than simple kindness.
-It means welcoming into fellowship the last, the least, the lowest, and the lost to communicate the great love of God (Matt.
-25:40). - g.
+It means welcoming into fellowship the last, the least, the lowest, and the lost to communicate the great love of God. - d.
 Hospitality is centered on fulfilling the Great Commission through worship and mentoring disciples.
 The home is a valuable tool for evangelism and disciple-making.